Heike13/Orando/README.md

 # Project O-Rando

 O'rando is a website that offers the discovery of hiking routes in France.
-The frontend part of this project uses React in SPA design pattern, and consumes our back API.
+The frontend part of this project uses SPA design pattern with REACT librairie.
-The backend part of this project uses Node.js for the server and PostgreSQL as a database.
-The back expose a RESTful API to manage CRUD (Create, Read, Update, Delete) operations on the data of hikes.
+The backend part uses Monolithic REST-API architecture with Node.js framework for the server, and PostgreSQL as a database.

 ## Installation